MicrosoftDocs/microsoft-salescopilot-docs/articles/connect-contact.md

     If none of the matches are correct, select **Create a new contact** to [create a contact](create-contact-crm-sales-copilot.md).

-    If you've connected the external contact to an incorrect CRM contact, by mistake, you can [change the connected record](change-connected-crm-contact.md).
+    If you've connected the external contact to an incorrect CRM contact by mistake, you can [change the connected record](change-connected-crm-contact.md).

 ## Show saved contacts through quick CRM actions in email banners